 Capital One Venture Rewards: 1.02 cents each, on average

-Your points will be worth at least 1 cent each when used for travel with any of the cards listed below, but potentially 2.22 cents each if you have the Chase Sapphire Reserve card and transfer your points to a partner airline program (more about that below).
+Your points will be worth at least 1 cent each when used for travel with any of the cards listed in the following sections, with values going higher if you use the right card and airline or hotel transfer partner.

 What Is Chase Ultimate Rewards?

 Chase Ultimate Rewards is a flexible rewards program offered on a handful of Chase-branded credit cards.
-Cardholders can earn points on a wide variety of travel and some more routine expenses such as dining out, depending on the card.
+Cardholders can earn points on a wide variety of travel expenses and some more routine purchases such as dining out, depending on the card.
 These Chase cards earn Ultimate Rewards points:

 If you have the Chase Sapphire Preferred, Chase Sapphire Reserve, or Chase Ink Preferred cards, your Ultimate Rewards points are best used for travel.
-Those cards allow 1-to-1 point transfers to more than a dozen participating loyalty programs, which may boost the per-point value even more.
-Based on our analysis, Ultimate Rewards points transferred to the World of Hyatt program are worth an outstanding 2.22 cents each, on average.
+Those cards allow one-to-one point transfers to more than a dozen participating airline and hotel loyalty programs, which may have even higher-value points.

-With cards such as the Chase Freedom Unlimited that advertise cash-back rewards, you actually earn Ultimate Rewards points that you can redeem for cash back (1 cent cash back = 1 point) and other rewards, including travel.
-If you have a Chase Sapphire Preferred, Chase Sapphire Reserve, or Ink Business Preferred, you can transfer your points to one of those accounts, where their travel value is greater.
+With the Chase Freedom cards that advertise cash-back rewards, you actually earn Ultimate Rewards points that you can redeem for cash back (one point = 1 cent cash back) and other rewards, including travel.
+To get even more value out of travel redemptions, you can transfer your points from one of those cards to a Chase Sapphire Preferred, Chase Sapphire Reserve, or Ink Business Preferred account if you have one.
+The value of your points when redeeming for travel is greater with those accounts.

 To learn more, read Chase Ultimate Rewards Program: Your Complete Guide.